 Other of André’s passions history and the knitting traditions around the world... so he decided to develop a way of using the Portuguese Style and apply it to all kinds of knitting techniques to make them more effective, simple, and quick to execute.
 André also designs knitwear under the brand ANDREKNITS and he teaches regularly in international knitting festivals and events.

 Edie Eckman is a popular author, teacher, designer and editor who loves both knitting and crochet.
-Just don't ask her to choose one over the other!
+Don't ask her to choose!

 Her comfortable and encouraging teaching style empowers students to gain the skills they need to confidently and enthusiastically take on any crochet or knitting challenge.